-- G.1 HACA will follow its Administrative Plan regarding family eligibility and selection.
-Prospective tenants for PBV projects selected by HACA pursuant to this solicitation will be drawn first from the City of Austin's database of chronically homeless individuals, also known as the Coordinated Entry System. - G.2 All applicants indicating interest in the PBV units will be referred by the Coordinated Entry system and screened for Section 8 Project Based Voucher (PBV) eligibility.
-If the HACA referrals do not provide the owner with a suitable tenant for the unit within 30 days, the owner may refer a PBV eligible individual or family from the owner's waiting list to HACA.
-The referred family must meet eligibility criteria - G.3 The initial term of the tenant lease must be for at least one year.
+- G.1 HACA will follow its Administrative Plan and HUD-VASH Operating Requirements regarding family eligibility and selection.
+Prospective tenants for PBV projects selected by HACA pursuant to this solicitation will be drawn first from the City of Austin's database of homeless individuals, also known as the Coordinated Entry System. - G.2 HACA's tenant selection procedures for its tenant-based HUD-VASH program apply for the units assisted under the HUD-VASH PBV program. - G.3 All applicants indicating interest in the HUD-VASH PBV units will be identified by the Coordinated Entry system, referred by the VA to HACA, and screened for Section 8 Project Based Voucher (PBV) eligibility.
+If the HACA referrals do not provide the owner with a suitable tenant for the unit within 30 days, the owner may refer a HUD-VASH PBV eligible individual or family from the owner's waiting list to the VA for prescreening for HUD-VASH eligibility.
+The referred family must meet HUD-VASH and HACA eligibility criteria - G.4 For VASH PBV, applicants identified by the Coordinated Entry System and referred by the VA indicating interest in the PBV units will be screened by HACA for HUD-VASH eligibility and referred to the owner in chronological order. - G.5 The initial term of the tenant lease must be for at least one year, except in the HUD-VASH program the lease may be for less than twelve months if requested by the tenant (homeless veteran), case manager, or other supportive service representative working on behalf of the tenant.